Pea vs Soy Protein: Which Protein is Right for You?

 Concerns with Soy Protein

 Soy protein is subject to some controversy.
 First, many people express concern that soy crops in the United States are often genetically modified 6 (contain GMOs).
-As mentioned above, soy production occurs at a large scale and is subsidized, and is therefore relatively cheap.
+As mentioned above, soy production occurs at a large scale and is subsidized, and is therefore relatively inexpensive.
 Consequently, soy is prevalent in many other foods from salad dressings to granola bars to preservatives, causing some to monitor and limit the amount of soy they consume.

 So What Vegan Protein Do I Choose?